 There are different categories of registration in each profession.
-For information about registration as a health practitioner and for application forms, go to the website for the relevant National Board and follow the menu to 'Registration'.
+For information about registration as a health practitioner, go to the website for the relevant National Board and follow the menu to Registration.

-An application will pass through the first four stages, as outlined below, but may pass up to eight stages.
+Your application for registration will pass through the first four stages, as outlined below, but may pass up to eight stages.

-When the hardcopy application form or online renewal form is submitted, it is reviewed internally for completeness.
+When your online or hardcopy application form is submitted, it is reviewed internally for completeness.

 The supplied information is assessed against registration standards.
-At this stage the applicant may be required to supply further information or undergo various tests or examinations regarding competency or health issues.
+At this stage you may be required to supply further information or undergo various tests or examinations regarding competency or health issues.
 A recommendation is then made, which may be to register, register with conditions, or refuse.

-If the application is straight forward and the recommendation is to register, a delegate of the Board may register the applicant without referring to the relevant National Board.
+If your application is straight forward and the recommendation is to register, a delegate of the Board may register you without referring to the relevant National Board.
 Complicated cases will be referred to the National Board for resolution.

 The Board may accept the recommendation or take some other action.
 The Board's decision will either be to register, register with conditions, or refuse the application.

-Registration is finalised and relevant letters and certificates are prepared for the applicant.
+Registration is finalised and relevant letters and certificates are prepared and sent to you.

-If a National Board accepts the application with conditions or rejects the application, the applicant will be informed at this stage.
-The applicant may then elect to make a submission to the National Board.
+If a National Board accepts the application with conditions or rejects the application, you will be informed at this stage.
+You may then elect to make a submission to the National Board.

-Following Stage 5, the response from the applicant is considered and a final decision is made.
+Following Stage 5, your submission is considered and a final decision is made.

-If applicants do not agree with the final decision of the Board, they may take their case to a tribunal for a decision.
+If you do not agree with the Board’s final decision you may go to a tribunal for a decision.
 See the Appeals fact sheet for more information.

-If a required response from the applicant is not received within a reasonable period, the application is closed - withdrawn and incomplete.
+If your submission to the Board is not received within a reasonable period, the application is closed as being withdrawn and incomplete.

-This means AHPRA has received all the information to complete an assessment.
-Refer to the relevant section of The Health Practitioner Regulation National Law Act 2009 (1.26 MB, PDF) ('the National Law').
+Your application for registration is complete if AHPRA has received all the information required to complete an assessment.
+Refer to the relevant section of The Health Practitioner Regulation National Law Act 2009 (1.26 MB, PDF) (the National Law).
 The standard timeframe for the assessment of a complete application is:

-*** Due to the significant increase in the volume of graduate applications received during the end of year graduate period (October – January), the assessment timeframes of complete graduate applications may be prolonged up to 4-6 weeks.
+*** Due to the significant increase in the volume of graduate applications received during the end of year graduate period (October – January), the assessment timeframes of complete graduate applications may take up to 4-6 weeks.

 Delays may be experienced if AHPRA is awaiting the results of international criminal history checks from an approved supplier.
-In most cases however the international criminal history check will be available by the time the registration application has been assessed.
+However, in most cases this check will be available by the time the registration application has been assessed.